Teenage Boss

-Teenage Boss is an Australian reality television series which originally aired on ABC ME which is based on a Norwegian format.
-Teenage Boss is originally hosted by mathematician Eddie Woo and produced by McAvoy Media.
+Teenage Boss (known as Teenage Boss: Next Level since season 3) is an Australian reality television series, based on a Norwegian format.
+It originally aired on ABC ME and was hosted by mathematician Eddie Woo and produced by McAvoy Media.
+The series sees a range of teenagers from diverse families put in charge of the monthly budget to teach them about financial responsibility and planning.

-The series sees a range of teenagers from diverse families put in charge of the monthly budget to teach them valuable lessons about financial responsibility and planning.
 The first season premiered on 24 June 2018 and a second season premiered on 31 August 2020.
 Emma Watkins hosts the third season, titled Teenage Boss: Next Level.
-All episodes of the third season premiered on ABC iview on the 11th of October 2024.
-Weekly episodes were aired from the 12 October 2024 on ABC Family.
-A fourth season with Watkins returning as host will air on 25 July 2025.
+All episodes of the third season premiered on ABC iview on 11 October 2024.
+Weekly episodes were aired from 12 October 2024 on ABC Family.
+A fourth season with Watkins returning as host aired on 26 July 2025.
+Auditions for a fifth season opened in December 2025, and the season began airing on 1 August 2026.